AI & Automation Services

 Fixed-price contracts are better for UK businesses without internal technical resource, because cost risk sits with the developer rather than the client.
 Day-rate contracts are better when requirements are genuinely unclear or expected to evolve significantly during the project.
 Most UK SME bespoke software projects benefit from fixed-price arrangements provided a detailed specification is agreed before the project starts.

-Bespoke software development in the UK costs £10,000 to £500,000 depending on complexity, integration requirements, and team composition.
-The typical London SME project - a custom web application or internal business tool - costs £20,000 to £80,000 and takes 10 to 20 weeks.
-The businesses that get the best value from bespoke software are those that invest time in a clear specification before soliciting quotes, choose fixed-price contracts to manage cost risk, and budget realistically for ongoing maintenance at 15 to 25 per cent of build cost per year.
-The payback calculation is straightforward: if the software eliminates more than its annual maintenance cost in staff time or lost revenue, it delivers positive ROI.
+Bespoke software development in the UK costs £15,000 to £500,000 depending on complexity, integration requirements, and team composition.
+Use the cost calculator above to establish your planning range before speaking to agencies.
+The make-vs-buy framework tells you whether bespoke is the right choice for your situation.
+The businesses that get the best value from custom software are those that invest time in a clear specification before soliciting quotes, choose fixed-price contracts to manage cost risk, and budget realistically for ongoing maintenance at 15 to 25 per cent of build cost per year.
+If the software eliminates more than its annual maintenance cost in staff time or errors, it delivers positive ROI from year 1 or 2.

 Written by Deen Dayal Yadav, Founder and Director of Softomate Solutions, London.
 Connect on LinkedIn.We protect the real names of all clients featured in examples and case studies.
 Every testimonial is from a real client.